Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 1. Download and decrypt the metadata file
 1. Remove the file object from the metadata file, increment the version
+1. Set `last_change_by` to your device id
 1. Encrypt the metadata file and upload it, overwriting the old metadata file
 1. Delete the block of the deleted file on S3
+1. If the file object has a reference to a FM, delete the FM

 ## Updating a file